On unbiased estimators for functions of the rate parameter of the exponential distribution

 \section{Discussion}

-In this paper, we explicitly derive unbiased estimators for various functions of the rate parameter of the exponential distribution using the Laplace transform.
-Since the general formula originally proposed by \cite{Tate1959} for constructing unbiased estimators of functions of the rate parameter of the exponential distribution (without a location parameter) contains an error, the present work aimed to correct this formula and, additionally, presented unbiased estimators for various functions of this parameter.
+In this paper, we explicitly derive unbiased estimators for various functions of the rate parameter of the exponential distribution using the Laplace transform. { The results presented herein complements unbiased estimators proposed by \cite{Tate1959} of functions of parameters of the location-rate exponential distribution. }

-The results presented herein demonstrate that the estimators proposed by \cite{Tate1959} for the rate parameter power, the quantile, and the power of the cumulative distribution function (maximum) are, in fact, biased.
-In this context, we provided a corrected list of these estimators as well as several other unbiased estimators for population quantities of interest, including the $p$-th moment, survival function, minimum, probability density function \cite[previously presented by][]{Seheult1971}, mean past lifetime, moment generating function, and expected shortfall.
+We provided a list of these estimators as well as several other unbiased estimators for population quantities of interest, including the $p$-th moment, survival function, minimum, probability density function \cite[previously presented by][]{Seheult1971}, mean past lifetime, moment generating function, and expected shortfall.
 It is worth noting that unbiased estimators for any other function of interest that is a linear combination of the quantities mentioned above can be readily obtained from the estimators provided, such as the variance, hazard function, cumulative hazard function, among others.